Caravan Maintenance Image

 Water tank health

-Water tanks need to be flushed out every 6 – 12 months to maintain hygiene and keep clean.
+You will need to flush out your water tanks every 6 – 12 months to maintain hygiene and keep them clean.
 Make sure to fill the water tank(s) using a hose at normal pressure.

 For grey tanks, remember to dump all the water before flushing out with a good cleaner.